moltin/docs.moltin.com/catalog/categories/relationships/child-relationships.md

 # Child Relationships

-{% api-method method="post" host="https://api.moltin.com" path="/v2/brands/:brandId/relationships/children" %}
+{% api-method method="post" host="https://api.moltin.com" path="/v2/categories/:categoryId/relationships/children" %}
 {% api-method-summary %}
-Create Child Brand Relationships
+Create Child Category Relationships
 {% endapi-method-summary %}

 {% api-method-description %}
-Create a relationship to a parent brand.
-If any relationship(s) already exists, new ones will be added to the,
+Create a relationship to a parent category.
+If any relationship(s) already exists, new ones will be added.
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-path-parameters %}
-{% api-method-parameter name="brandId" type="string" required=true %}
+{% api-method-parameter name="categoryId" type="string" required=true %}
-The ID of the brand you wish to make relationships to.
+The ID of the category you wish to make relationships to.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}

 {% api-method-body-parameters %}
 {% api-method-parameter name="type" type="string" required=true %}
-The type of related object (should be be brand).
+The type of related object (should be be category).
 {% endapi-method-parameter %}

 {% api-method-parameter name="id" type="string" required=true %}
-The ID of the parent brand.
+The ID of the parent category.
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}